Opinion | Trump broke the immigration system. Biden hasn’t fixed it. Now Ukrainians are suffering the consequences.

 For instance, the government could expedite processing of all immigration applications from Ukrainians who’ve applied to join family or fill a job in the United States.
 It could fly in some of the thousands of Ukrainian refugees already in the official resettlement pipeline — a process that normally takes years — and let them finish the final steps of processing here.
 (We did something similar in 1999 for persecuted Kosovars.)

-So far the Biden administration appears reluctant to exercise options that would ease the burden on NATO allies.
+So far, the Biden administration appears reluctant to exercise options that would ease the burden on NATO allies.
 Exactly why is unclear, given bipartisan American support for receiving more Ukrainian refugees.
 One possibility is that the administration knows its capacity to quickly process immigrants was severely damaged in recent years — and that Biden has not done nearly enough to make it functional again.

 To be clear: Biden inherited a mess of an immigration system.
 Trump and his underlings did everything they could to throw sand in the gears, making an already dysfunctional bureaucracy as cruel and Kafkaesque as possible.
 Demoralized immigration officers quit in droves.
 Mismanaged budgeting led to layoffs of contractors and huge delays in processing.
 The backlogs for relatively simple paperwork became (and remain) enormous.